Recycling with Bay Lighting

 Why Recycle Old Bulbs?

-Program benefits – Recycling with Bay Lighting is an easy, hassle-free way to do your part in preserving the environment and protecting human health from mercury exposure.
-Benefits of our recycling program include:
+Recycling with Bay Lighting offers a convenient and hassle-free way to contribute to environmental preservation and protect against mercury exposure.
+The benefits of our recycling program include:

 • Lamp, ballast, and battery recycling

-• No hidden pickup fees or fuel surcharges
+• Transparent pricing with no hidden pickup fees or fuel surcharges

-• Customers will receive a certificate of recycling compliance
+• A certificate of recycling compliance for customers

-• Removing existing lights – When removing your burnt-out CFLs, it’s important to exercise caution.
-Unplug the lamp or turn off the fuse-box, depending on the fixture.
-Designate a recycling space at your facility, collect your old lamps in separate containers to avoid breakage, seal your boxes, and schedule a pickup.
-We do not accept broken lamps.
+1. Removing existing lights: When removing burnt-out CFLs, exercise caution by unplugging the lamp or turning off the fuse box, depending on the fixture.
+Designate a recycling space at your facility, collect the old lamps in separate containers to avoid breakage, seal the boxes, and schedule a pickup.
+Note that we do not accept broken lamps.

-• Installing new lights – We offer an array of lamps and light fixtures that can save you money in the long-term through energy savings.
-We consider the needs of your individual space and develop a lighting scheme that will work to achieve your goals.
+2. Installing new lights: Bay Lighting offers a diverse selection of lamps and light fixtures that can save you money in the long run through energy savings.
+We consider the specific needs of your space and develop a lighting scheme to help you achieve your goals.

-• Recycling old lights – We recommend keeping the original box to store your recyclables.
-However, if you need a box, we sell specialty boxes for each item.
+3. Recycling old lights: We recommend keeping the original boxes to store your recyclables.
+If needed, we also sell specialty boxes for each item.

 • LED, fluorescent, neon, CFLs, and high-density discharge (HID) lamps